By Janice A. Jones | Last Updated March 18, 2019

 Your next choice is hair length and texture: Choose between smooth, wire-haired or long haired.

-With so many choices, anyone looking for a tiny hound, the Dachshund is your best bet.
+With so many choices, anyone looking for a tiny hound, the Dachshund is your best bet and it's not just in the U.S.A.

 Here's an example of a rising star.
 Moving up in popularity, there is a major reason why these dogs are on the rise.